Painting is not equal to mountains and streams

 My early years in the unusual Australian outback country town of Broken Hill instilled in my soul an appreciation of the land, intense colour, nature and detail in small things.
 I remember many long walks in creek beds, picnics outback, sleeping under the stars.
 I practised mainly painting for some years in my youth..

 My decision to make a commitment back to art occurred some years later, following difficult personal experiences.
 It was as if my soul was calling me back to a field where I could find myself again…in which I could anchor my life and rediscover a direction that had been lost through trauma.

 Whilst not abstract, my work favours expression over formal likeness.
-I identify with the work of the Impressionists, particularly Claude Monet, Vincent Van Gogh, the New York Abstract Expressionists, colourists Matisse and the paintings of British artist David Hockney.
+Some artists I identify include the work of the Impressionists - Claude Monet, Vincent Van Gogh, New York Abstract Expressionists, colourists Matisse and the paintings of British artist David Hockney.

 My oil paintings take time – utilising the richness of oils to maximise the interplay of colour, impasto, glazing, texture, drawing and palette knife techniques, all of which give a three dimensional quality to the surface of the canvas.
 Creating a painting involves a balance between letting go to the organic process of working with my imagination and intuition and embracing the more formal elements of colour combinations, composition and mark-making as the painting emerges over time.
 In contrast I also do quick works on paper, some of which link to my larger works.